Member Guide

 In the instance of a telemedicine visit or a health event, CrowdHealth may receive information such as the following from your medical practitioner(s): patient name, date & time of appointment/call, outcome or diagnosis, prescriptions, etc.

 We reserve the right to request medical records, which are used to assist with care navigation and to protect you and the Crowd by providing important context about your medical history and helping validate your bills.
-Members are required to execute HIPAA authorizations to allow CrowdHealth and our partners to access this protected information.
+Members are required to execute HIPAA authorizations to allow CrowdHealth and our partners to access this private information.
 Failure to do so may delay or limit your care navigation and/or the crowdfunding of your health event.

 Protecting Your Personal Information